How to rent an apartment in Tallinn. A complete guide.

 - To rent an apartment in winter is also hard.

-How much money do you need on the relocation?
-Well, if you are alone and a simple human, it will be enough for you to have 400 euros for food, home and transport for the first days and to rent a flat you need to pay initially for the first month in advance + deposit + broker’s fee.
+How much money do you need to relocate yourself?
+Well, if you are alone and a simple human being like me, it will be enough for you to have 400 euros for food, transportation and a temporary place.
+Then in order to rent a permanent flat you need to pay initially for the first month in advance + deposit + broker’s fee.
 Deposit and broker’s fee are usually the same as the monthly price of the flat.

-But keep in mind that you need to buy some home stuff, some food for the next week, and in some cases you might probably need to wait a certain amount of time for your salary or relocation bonus.
-Ideally, I’d recommend you to have around 2500 euros.
-It would be quite enough for everyone I think.
+Keep in mind that you need to buy some stuff for home, some food for the next week, and in some cases you might probably need to wait a certain period of time for your first salary or relocation bonus to .
+Ideally, I’d recommend you to have not less than 2500 euros.

 That’s it.
 If you are thinking about moving to Estonia, visit workinestonia.com and make your dream come true.
-I hope you’ll find a good flat in couple of days, good luck.
+I hope you’ll find a good flat in couple of days.
+Cheers.